Skip to Main Content High Contrast Mode: Off

 Board Officers

-• Laura Asiala, Vice-Chair, Antrim County
+• Laura Asiala, Chair, Antrim County

-picture of Laura AsialaLaura Asiala, Vice-Chair, is the Chief Sustainability Officer of WholeWorks, LLC, specializing in sustainable business and health systems.
+picture of Laura AsialaLaura Asiala, Chair, is the Chief Sustainability Officer of WholeWorks, LLC, specializing in sustainable business and health systems.
 She has 40 years of international business experience, formerly serving Dow Corning Corporation (Dow, Inc.) as the Director of Communications and Citizenship; Pyxera Global as the VP of Public Affairs; and Council of the Great Lakes Region as Senior Director and editor of the Great Lakes Economic Forum.
 In addition to her work with the foundation, she is also an elder for the First Presbyterian Church of Elk Rapids.

-• Beth Dunckel, Treasurer, Grand Traverse County
+• John Bercini, Treasurer, Grand Traverse County

 Board of Directors